Ray Goddard

 Ray Goddard is the man on the bottom left of this photo.
 Ray Goddard was part of "B" turret guns crew.

 In 2017, Ray was interviewed for the NZ WWII Oral History Resource Centre and NGA-TOA Oral History Project.
-Ray reflected about what his time during WWII meant to him and how it affected his life.
-The video is comes from the NGA TOA / Our War Vimeo account.
+When I checked in March 2024, one now needs a login to view and the story had disappeared from the other.
+NGA TOA also had an account on Vimeo, Our War, where a video in which Ray reflected about what his time during WWII meant to him and how it affected his life, could be seen and that had disappeared as well.